© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Ugworthy Moor 750m SSW of West Ugworthy House is a scheduled monument protected by Historic England under reference 1017978.
 View the official record →

-Bowl barrow on Ugworthy Moor 750m SSW of West Ugworthy House is a Neolithic or Bronze Age funerary monument located in Devon.
+Bowl barrow on Ugworthy Moor 750m SSW of West Ugworthy House is a Bronze Age burial monument situated on the high moorland of north Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017978.

 Bowl barrow on Ugworthy Moor 750m SSW of West Ugworthy House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017978.